• Skip to primary navigation

 Square sausage is primarily a breakfast/brunch food at our house.
 We do a simple Scottish breakfast, with fried eggs, square sausage, bacon, and beans.
 Sometimes we do the full Scottish fry-up with tattie scones, fried tomatoes and mushrooms, and toast too.

 You can also use it in stovies or a casserole, served with mashed tatties and your favorite vegetable side dish.
-Or you can go simple and toss fried sausage onto a bap (a type of yeasty roll) with ketchup or brown sauce.
+Or you can go simple and toss fried sausage onto a bap (a delicious type of soft yeasty roll) with ketchup or brown sauce.

 Square sausage is very easy to make and you can enjoy it at any time of the day.
 It's delicious and filling and perfect for when you're craving something hot and tasty.